Home » Blog » Microsoft 365 Provisioning

 4. Data Insights and Intelligence

-Graph API can tap into the Microsoft Data Graph to extract insights and intelligence:
+Graph API can tap into the Microsoft Data Graph usage and activity data to extract insights and intelligence:

-• Analyzing usage patterns: Understand how employees use Microsoft services to improve productivity tools.
+• Analyzing usage patterns: Understand how employees use Microsoft services.

-• Personalized insights: Generate personalized insights such as trending documents, used to enhance user experience and collaboration.
+• Personalized insights: Generate insights such as trending documents.

 Microsoft 365 provisioning with Graph API: data insights and intelligence